Quick Start

 "(?:[^"]|\\.)*" is a simplistic solution to match a double-quoted string that may contain double quotes if they are escaped by a backslash.
 We allow line breaks and assume the dot matches them.

 The above regex is correct in the sense that it matches all double-quoted strings and nothing else.
 But it is simplistic because it performs poorly.
-At least the it uses a non-capturing group.
 We could use an atomic group if we flipped the two alternatives (remember the regex engine is eager).
-But unless the regex engine has possessive quantifiers that don’t store backtracking positions at all, we’re not going to be able make this regex match double-quoted strings that are millions of characters long as long as we’re repeating the group for each character in the string.
+But unless the regex engine has possessive quantifiers that don’t store backtracking positions at all, we’re not going to be able to make this regex match double-quoted strings that are millions of characters long as long as we’re repeating the group for each character in the string.

 To optimize this regex we need to repeat the negated character class: "(?:[^"\\]+|\\.)*".
 This allows the regex to quickly match runs of non-escaped characters within the string.
 Since those are far more common than escaped characters, this significantly reduces the number of backtracking positions the regex engine needs to remember.
 The outer group only repeats once for each run of non-escaped characters and once for each escaped character.
 The two quantifiers will still backtrack if the closing quote fails to match.
 But most iterations will be of the inner quantifier which can backtrack much faster.